 When Jalie introduced the “Rose” sleeveless button-up shirt, we wondered how it compared to Grainline’s Alder shirt-dress (made shirt-length).
 Our seamstress, Bonnie, sewed them both in size 12 so we could compare.

 Jalie describes the Rose as, a sleeveless button-up shirt with a collar.
-It has a relaxed fit throught the hips, bust darts, two breast pockets, a back yoke, curved hem, forward shoulder seam, and a box pleat in the back.
+It has a relaxed fit throughout the hips, bust darts, two breast pockets, a back yoke, curved hem, forward shoulder seam, and a box pleat in the back.
 Bonnie made the Rose in our Organic Shot-Cotton Voile in Grape.

 Grainline describes the Alder as a loosely fitted sleeveless button-up dress (shirt, in this case), with bust darts, and two breast pockets.
 Bonnie made the Alder in our Organic Mini-Stripe Voile in Poppy Red.